Creative Wrapping Ideas for Anyone

 Do you have any major LEGO fans on your gift list?
 Wrap their new LEGO set in a fun, themed gift wrap.

 - To create this look, wrap your gift in a solid-colored paper.
 Red is a good choice for a Christmas gift, but other LEGO colors such as blue or yellow could also work well.

 - Cut a round foam pool noodle into 2-inch sections.
 You will need to cut six pieces.

 - Wrap the noodles in the paper that matches the wrapped gift.

-- Use a hot glue gun to attach the pieces to the gift so that it resembles a Lego block.
+- Use a hot glue gun to attach the circular pieces to the gift so that it resembles a LEGO brick.

 If you find that the wrapping paper you are using won't cover the round pool noodles effectively, try using a colored plastic tablecloth.